Blackwell, Oklahoma: Founding

 Boomer camp at Arkansas City, Kansas waiting for Land Run of 1893.

 Blackwell came into existence during the Cherokee Outlet Opening on September 16, 1893, in the run known as the Cherokee Strip Land Run.
 The town is named for A. J. Blackwell, who was the dominant force in its founding.
 Andrew Blackwell had settled in the area in 1882, having married the former Rosa Vaught who was of Cherokee descent, he was eligible to found the city.
 Blackwell served as Justice of the Peace and Mayor of Blackwell.

 Blackwell's first school opened in September 1893 in a small, frame building with fifty-two students in attendance.
 A gradual enrollment increase created a need for ten teachers by 1899.

 A post office was established on December 1, 1893.
 Due to a struggle for regional prominence between Blackwell and nearby Parker, the post office was named Parker from April 2, 1894, to February 4, 1895.
 After that, the name reverted to Blackwell.

 Prior to the Civil Rights Movement Blackwell had a reputation as a sundown town, having kept out African Americans through violent expulsion and the display of a sign warning them to leave town by sunset.
 Blackwell's expulsion of its African-American residents around 1893 is described in the 1967 book From Slavery to Freedom by John Hope Franklin.
+According to local newspaper records from the time, the town had a sign that read, "Negro, don't let the sun set on you here."